aff3ct/streampu/docs/pipeline_ctrl_flow.md

 ### Tests

-Some specific tests have been added to the project to validate the robustness of the control flow inside a pipelie stage.
+Some specific tests have been added to the project to validate the robustness of the control flow inside a pipeline stage.

 === "Switch-case inside a parallel stage"
     <figure markdown>